sphynx-owner/godot-motion-blur-addon-simplified/README.md

 ![alt text](readme-assets/pre-blur-processor.png)

-You can find the script at `res://addons/sphynx_motion_blur_toolkit/pre_blur_processing/pre_blur_processor.gd`.
+You can find the script in `res://addons/sphynx_motion_blur_toolkit/pre_blur_processing/pre_blur_processor.gd`.
+You can find the shader file that it uses in `res://addons/sphynx_motion_blur_toolkit/pre_blur_processing/shader_stages/shaders/pre_blur_processor.glsl`.
 ### Guertin's motion blur

 The motion blur method depicted in the article is carried out in 4 stages:

 1. **Tile Max X** - In this stage, the most dominant velocity in the velocity buffer within each tile's row is stored into that tile's row in the output texture.
+The shader file for it can be found in `res://addons/sphynx_motion_blur_toolkit/guertin/shader_stages/shader_files/guertin_tile_max_x.glsl`.

 2. **Tile Max Y** - The most dominant velocity in the output texture from the Tile Max X stage within each tile's column is stored into a final tile as the dominant velocity of that tile.
+The shader file for it can be found in `res://addons/sphynx_motion_blur_toolkit/guertin/shader_stages/shader_files/guertin_tile_max_y.glsl`.

 3. **Neighbor Max** - A dominant velocity is picked from the neighboring tiles, dilating stronger velocities beyond their original tiles.
+The shader file for it can be found in `res://addons/sphynx_motion_blur_toolkit/guertin/shader_stages/shader_files/guertin_neighbor_max.glsl`.

 4. **Blur Reconstruction** - Combining all data textures using blending heuristics to reconstruct the blur effect in screen space.
+The shader file for it can be found in `res://addons/sphynx_motion_blur_toolkit/guertin/shader_stages/shader_files/guertin_sphynx_blur.glsl`.

 It is carried out by the **GuertinMotionBlur** compositor effect.

 ![alt text](readme-assets/guertin-motion-blur.png)

-You can find the script at `res://addons/sphynx_motion_blur_toolkit/guertin/guertin_motion_blur.gd`.
+You can find the script in `res://addons/sphynx_motion_blur_toolkit/guertin/guertin_motion_blur.gd`.

 ### Optional Debug Stage